prakhar1989/docker-curriculum/tutorial/src/index.md

 > an open-source project that automates the deployment of software applications inside **containers** by providing an additional layer of abstraction and automation of **OS-level virtualization** on Linux.

 Wow!
 That's a mouthful.
 In simpler words, Docker is a tool that allows developers, sys-admins etc. to easily deploy their applications in a sandbox (called *containers*) to run on the host operating system i.e. Linux.
 The key benefit of Docker is that it allows users to **package an application with all of its dependencies into a standardized unit** for software development.
-Unlike virtual machines, containers do not have the high overhead and hence enable more efficient usage of the underlying system and resources.
+Unlike virtual machines, containers do not have high overhead and hence enable more efficient usage of the underlying system and resources.

 ### What are containers?